How to Get Full Custody in PA

 If you think the other parent has a drug or alcohol problem or a mental health problem and that your child is endangered by it, you may choose to seek sole physical custody.
 If you believe your child is being abused, seek an emergency custody order and pursue sole custody of your child.
 We can help you in either of these situations.

-Obtaining sole legal and/or physical custody is difficult because the court prefers that a child have both parents in their life.
+Obtaining sole legal and/or physical custody is difficult because the court prefers that a child have both parents in their life through other custody arrangements like primary physical custody or even shared custody.
 However, the safety and well-being of your child will be everyone’s priority.

 PA Child Custody Lawyers to Help You Get Sole Custody of Your Child

-If the co-parent of your child agrees to sole custody or does not dispute your petition for sole custody, the court will award sole custody of your child to you.
+If the co-parent of your child agrees to a sole custody order or does not dispute your petition for sole custody, the court will award sole custody of your child to you.
 But more often, the co-parent defends against accusations of neglect or unfitness.
 Then you must prove it is in the best interests of the child that you have sole custody.
+What’s more, a sole custody order may be reversed under certain situations if you believe it’s in the best interest of your child.

 We can help you do that.
 Call the child custody lawyers at Schwartz, Fox & Saltzman, LLC to handle your sole custody case in PA.